SAP-archive/cloud-analytics-end-to-end-sample/exercise4/README.md

 Continue with [Exercise5](../exercise5/README.md)

 ## Troubleshooting

+If you don't see the "Connection" tab in the main menu, please make sure to use **Google Chrome** as internet browser.
+SAP Analytics Cloud is optimized for Google Chrome and some features are not available in other browsers.

 If the creation of your connection fails, please check:
 - Did you select *Europe (Rot)* instead of *Europe (Rot) – Trial*?